StamusNetworks/suricata-language-server/README.md

 > [!TIP]
 > It is also possible to install the server in a virtualenv and then
 > you can set up your editor to use the virtualenv.
 This is done by
-> specifying in the editor configuration the path to the
+> specifying in the editor configuration the complete path to the
-> `suricata-language-server` in the virtualenv.
+> `suricata-language-server` binary in the virtualenv.

 If you are a Microsoft Windows user and need to install Suricata, you can use the MSI available on [Suricata download